nzxl-space/streamhelper/README.md

 DOWNLOADURL="<replay download server>"
 ```

-4. Running the bot
+<b>Running the bot</b>
 ```
 $ node .
 ```

-GLHF! 😎

-# Roadmap and Contributors
+# Roadmap
-*Fix code*
-If you find any issues or have feature requests, feel free to open up a PR!!!
+If you're interested in seeing what is coming next to you can go [here](https://github.com/nzxl-space/streamhelper/issues/40), there is still a lot to do.